September 12th, 2014

 There are a few other simple things to consider when placing your bird bath.

-Providing traction to the bottom of the basin will allow steady footing for the birds as they flap their wings in the water.
-A slippery surface at the bottom will not make the bird feel confident, as they need traction to go through the motions of taking a bath.
-Cover any smooth metal, plastic or ceramic surface with pebbles or gravel.
+Providing traction to the bottom of the water basin is not really important.
+A bird does need steady footing as they flap their wings in the water, however, it naturally has strong, sharp claws to grip even on a slippery surface.
+It will not make the bird feel more confident, even when they go through the motions of taking a bath.
+If you want to make the bottom surface seem more natural, cover it with pebbles or gravel.

 Fresh water attracts more songbirds to your yard!